-Sick leave is intended solely to provide income protection in the event of illness or injury, and may not be used for any other absence unless specifically approved by the employee's supervisor.
+Sick leave is intended solely to provide income protection in the events protected by law of illness or injury, and may not be used for any other absence unless specifically approved by the employee's supervisor.

 Employees will not be paid for unused sick leave benefits while they are employed, nor at separation from employment.
 An employee who retires from PERS service, however, will receive additional service credit for any unused sick leave.